FuzzyNoodle/Fuzzy-Spooder/README.md

     - Total weight: measured (spool holder + filament) weight.
 - **Info Page**:
   - Displays additional information
+    - Spooder ID
+    - Firmware version
+    - Calbration value
+    - WiFi SSID
+    - Spooder IP (if connected)
 - **Menu Page**:
-  - Tare: Perform a tare manually.
+  - **Tare:** Perform a tare manually.
 The current tare offset value is saved into EEPROM.
 A manual tare needs to bo done at least once with the spool removed.
-  - Calibrate: Perform a calibration.
+  - **Calibrate:** Perform a calibration.
 Calibrated value is saved into EEPROM.
 A calibration needs to be done at least once with known weight.
-  - Spool Holder Weight: Set spool holder weight, or load preset values.
+  - **Spool Holder Weight:** Set spool holder weight, or load preset values.
 This is used for the filament weight estimation.
-  - Set Spooder ID: Set the spooder ID.
+  - **Set Spooder ID:** Set the spooder ID.
 An unique Spooder ID needs to be set for each spooder.
-  - Low Filament Setup: Adjust the threshold value for the low filament notification.
+  - **Low Filament Setup:** Adjust the threshold value for the low filament notification.
 Default value is 80 g.
-  - Notification: User option to enable or disable each notification type.
+  - **Notification:** User option to enable or disable each notification type.
+  - **Hotspot Setup:** The device enters hotspot mode for user to input WiFi SSID/password, Blynk Auth Toke.
+All other network functions are disabled when entering this mode, and restored thereafter.
-  - Firmware Update: Update firmware from github repository directly.
+  - **Firmware Update:** Update firmware from github repository directly.
-  - Options: User enable/disable the following options:
+  - **Options:** User enable/disable the following options:
     - WiFi
     - mDNS
     - Blynk